falpi/tibco-amx-bw6/README.md

-# TIBCO ActiveMatrix™ BusinessWorks 6.8 Docker
+# TIBCO ActiveMatrix™ BusinessWorks 6.8 Docker Image

-Image for running a complete single-node cluster instance of TIBCO ActiveMatrix™ BusinessWorks 6.8.0.
+Image for running a complete single-node all-in-one cluster instance of **TIBCO ActiveMatrix™ BusinessWorks 6.8.0**.
 The image do not contain TIBCO binaries itself and will install them on first run from external directory.

 ``This image for development use only``